 Return to the IBM Cloud Application Details page.

 The Internet of Things service landing page opens.
-Click the Launch (17) button.
+From the Manage page, click the Launch button.

-The Watson IoT Platform service opens in a new browser tab, and you can create an IoT device.
+The Watson IoT Platform service opens in a new browser tab.
+You can now create an IoT device.

-Congratulations.
-You have now created a Watson Internet of Things Platform Starter application in the IBM Cloud.
+Congratulations!
+You have now created a Node-RED and Watson Internet of Things Platform starter application that is hosted in the IBM Cloud.
 You have also learned how to edit the application source code and automatically deploy changes.